Aamir017/semgrep-demo/README.md

 └─ README.md
 ```
 Summary
-Once you push this repo to GitHub, you get:
+- Once you push this repo to GitHub, you get:

-Local scans for quick feedback
+- Local scans for quick feedback

-CI enforcement to catch issues during PRs
+- CI enforcement to catch issues during PRs

-Optional dashboards: GitHub Code Scanning or Semgrep Cloud

 This PoC demonstrates how to integrate Semgrep in both local and CI/CD workflows, including custom security rules.